 The rear elements of your camera, such as the sensor, are shielded from incoming light by the glass in front of them.
 Lenses that can go as wide as f/2.8 or wider help to cut this effect almost completely.

 Digital cameras suffer from what we call pixel vignetting.
 It only happens in image sensors.
 As digital sensors are flat, their pixels are all built the same way and face the same way.

-This is somewhat different to our eyes, whose sensors are built on a curve.
+This is somewhat different from our eyes, whose sensors are built on a curve.

-On a flat sensor, the pixels in the centre of the sensor receive the light at a head-on, 90° angle.
+On a flat sensor, the pixels in the center of the sensor receive the light at a head-on, 90° angle.
 The pixels in the corner receive them at a slight angle.

-This means the pixels found in the corners and edges receive less light than the centre.
+This means the pixels found in the corners and edges receive less light than the center.